37 Different Types of Flies in Oklahoma

 It is challenging to hide from the fly because the female can smell traces of carbon dioxide, the gas that mammals naturally exhale.

 This species has a moist habitat.
-In forests, larvae grow in murky streams, and adults are frequently close.
+Larvae grow in murky streams in forests, and adults are frequently close.

 The Green Horse Fly is primarily active in the southern, warmer states of the United States and Mexico.

-Hangingflies (Bittacus Spp)types of flies in Oklahoma resemble the tall, lanky.
-In the summer, it’s usual to see craneflies clinging to window screens, although these insects are smaller, more like mosquitoes.
+It’s usual to see craneflies clinging to window screens in the summer, although these insects are smaller, more like mosquitoes.

 Two pairs of wings make up a hanging fly’s total of four, frequently resting with all four wings extended.